tarwn/lessthandot-hugo/blogs/content/posts/2012-07-05-monitoring-and-logging-reviews.md

 Clone a copy of the sample application from [tarwn/InstrumentationSampleCode on github][3].
 Go to the <a href="http://www.splunkstorm.com" target="_blank">splunkstorm.com website</a> and sign up for an account (all accounts are free while it is in beta).

-In the inputs section of the project there is a tab called “API” that has the access token and project id.
+In the inputs section of the project there is a tab called "API" that has the access token and project id.
 Add or edit the _sensitive.config_ file at the root of the .Net solution, substituting your values where appropriate:

 **sensitive.config**